The logarithmic Picard group and its tropicalization: Monoids, logarithmic structures, and tropical geometry

 \begin{remark} Because we insist on saturated monoids, some unexpected phenomena can occur when working over bases that are not finitely generated.
 For example, let $Y$ be a punctual logarithmic scheme whose characteristic monoid is the submonoid of $\mathbf R^2_{\geq 0}$ consisting of all $(a,b)$ such that $a + b \in \mathbf Z$.
 Let $X$ be the logarithmic scheme obtained from $Y$ by adjoining $(1,-1)$ to the characteristic monoid.
 This can be effected by adjoining an element $\gamma$ to $M_Y$ and imposing the relation $\beta \gamma = \alpha$, where $\alpha$ and $\beta$ are elements of $M_Y$ whose images in $\overnorm M_Y$ are $(1,0)$ and $(0,1)$, respectively.
 This requires adjoining $\varepsilon(\gamma)$ to $\mathcal O_Y$.
 In the category of not-necessarily-saturated logarithmic schemes, this would suffice to construct $X$ with underlying scheme $\mathbf A^1 \times Y$.

 The monoid $\overnorm M_Y[(1,-1)]$ is not saturated, and the saturation $\overnorm M_X$ involves the adjunction of infinitely many additional elements.
 Each of these elements requires an image in $\mathcal O_X$, and therefore neither the characteristic monoid nor the underlying scheme of $X$ --- when working with saturated logarithmic schemes --- is finitely generated over $Y$.
-However, as an \emph{saturated logarithmic scheme}, $X$ is finitely generated over $Y$ and therfore deserves to be characterized as of finite type.
+However, as a \emph{saturated logarithmic scheme}, $X$ is finitely generated over $Y$ and therefore deserves to be characterized as of finite type.

 For further evidence that $X$ should be considered of finite type over $Y$, consider that $Y$ admits a morphism to $Y'$ that is an isomorphism on underlying schemes and such that $\overnorm M_{Y'} = \mathbf N^2 \subset \mathbf R^2$.
-Then $X$ is the base change of $X'$, which is representable by a logarithic structure $\mathbf A^1 \times Y$ (the construction from the first paragraph produces a saturated logarithmic structure when executed over $Y'$).
+Then $X$ is the base change of $X'$, which is representable by a logarithmic structure $\mathbf A^1 \times Y$ (the construction from the first paragraph produces a saturated logarithmic structure when executed over $Y'$).
 The morphism $X' \to Y'$ must certainly be considered of finite type.
-If finite type is to be a property stable under base change to logarithmic schemes whose logarithmic structures are not necessarily locally finitely generated then we must admit that $X \to Y$ be of finite type as well. \end{remark}
+If finite type is to be a property stable under base change to logarithmic schemes whose logarithmic structures are not necessarily locally finitely generated then we must admit that $X \to Y$ be of finite type as well.

+The following characterization of morphisms locally of finite presentation (Lemma~\ref{lem:lfp-morphism}) gives further justification for our choice of definition (cf., the characterization of morphisms locally of finite presentation in \cite[IV.8.14.2]{EGA}).
+It says, effectively, that to specify a morphism from an aribtrary logarithmic scheme $S$ into a logarithmic scheme $X$ of finite presentation requires only finitely many of the data used to construct $S$. \end{remark}

 \begin{lemma} A morphism of logarithmic schemes $f : X \to Y$ is locally of finite presentation if and only if, for every cofiltered system of affine logarithmic schemes $S_i$ over $Y$, the map~\eqref{eqn:113} is a bijection: